jprjr/mpd-visualizer/README.md

 * `frame:stamp_letter(font,codepoint,scale,x,y,r,g,b,lmask,rmask,tmask,bmask)`
   * renders an individual letter
   * the letter is a UTF-8 codepoint, NOT a character.
 Ie, 'A' is 65
-  * lmask specifies pixels to mask on the left (before scaling)
+  * lmask specifies pixels to mask on the left   (after scaling)
-  * rmask specifies pixels to mask on the right (before scaling)
+  * rmask specifies pixels to mask on the right  (after scaling)
-  * tmask specifies pixels to mask on the top (before scaling)
+  * tmask specifies pixels to mask on the top    (after scaling)
-  * bmask specifies pixels to mask on the bottom (before scaling)
+  * bmask specifies pixels to mask on the bottom (after scaling)
 * `frame:stamp_letter(font,codepoint,scale,x,y,h,s,l,lmask,rmask,tmask,bmask)`
   * same as `stamp_letter`, but with hue, saturation, and lightness values instead of red, green, blue